 What Happens Behind the Scenes?

-If you start out with too high a price on your home, you may have added to your stress level—and selling a home is stressful enough!
-There will be a lot of “behind the scenes” action taking place that you don’t know about.
+If you start with too high a price on your home, you may have added to your stress level—and selling a home is stressful enough!
+There will be a lot of “behind the scenes” action taking place that you don’t know.
 Contrary to popular opinion, a professional listing Realtor does not usually attempt to sell your home directly to a homebuyer.
 That would be inefficient.